Maine Town Spotlight | Danforth Maine | Washington County

-The Washington County township of Danforth Maine has a population of 629 friendly folks.
+The Washington County township of Danforth Maine has a town population of 629 friendly folks.

 Aroostook County borders Danforth Maine to the north.

-And New Brunswick Canada is the eastern boundary on Grand Lake, Maine top three biggest waterbodies.
+And New Brunswick Canada is the eastern boundary on Grand Lake, Maine top eight biggest waterbodies.

 Forest City township borders the southeast corner along with Brookton, Forest Township and T8 R3 to the south.